Joshua-Micheletti/Notes/Programming/Angular/Forms.md

 If the validators considers the control as valid, it should return `null`.

 **Remember that when you pass the validator to the control and the validator function contains a reference to `this`, you should add `.bind(this)` at the end of the function reference.**

+Each validator also provides an error code inside the `errors` field of the specific control object which we can access to with the field `errors` (it's a map).
+Custom errors like the one returned by custom validators are also represented in the `errors` map.
+##### Async Validators
+It's also possible to define async validators in case we can't get the result right away (delay, waiting for a server answer etc...).
+To do this, we need to define a validator function which instead of returning an object, it needs to return a `Promise` or `Observable` that wraps the error object.

+Passing the async validator to the control is done by passing a reference to the function as the last argument of the control constructor.

+Async validators will change the control state to `pending` while the validator is running and switch to `valid` or `invalid` depending on the answer.
 ### Accessing the Controls
 To access properties of the single controls inside the `FormGroup` object we can use the `get()` method, which takes as argument the name of the specific field and outputs the `FormControl` object.
 ### Nested forms